Alluxio/alluxio/docs/en/Getting-Started.md

 * Table of Contents
 {:toc}

-In this quick start guide, Alluxio will be installed on a local machine.
+This quick start guide goes over how to run Alluxio on a local machine.
 The guide will cover the following tasks:

 * Download and configure Alluxio